If it doesn't fit, don't buy it.

 What are the takeaways?
 I think they’re pretty simple.

-• If you feel the need to change a play because you can’t cast it, choose a play that you can.
+- If you feel the need to change a play because you can’t cast it, choose a play that you can.

-• If a play isn’t right for you, go find one that is.
+- If a play isn’t right for you, go find one that is.

-• If the director wants to change a play because they don’t “get it” perhaps you should either get a new play or get a new director.
+- If the director wants to change a play because they don’t “get it” perhaps you should either get a new play or get a new director.

-• If a play is too long, too short, too dark, too light, too wordy, too whatever for your needs or liking, choose one that isn’t.
+- If a play is too long, too short, too dark, too light, too wordy, too whatever for your needs or liking, choose one that isn’t.
 There's a pretty big choice out there.

-• you are certainly in breaching copyright and
+- you are breaching copyright and

 I can’t imagine a successful defence to either being that you “knew better.”
 And the implications both financial and reputational could be substantial.
 Trawl the net.
 There are plenty of examples.